 When on sale, customers can expect a semi-automated driving system—which will allow for hands-free driving in certain conditions—a remote parking system allowing the driver to park and unpark from outside the vehicle using a smartphone, and a digital key that turns a user’s smartphone into their key and allows them to share it digitally.
 Both the Lexus and Toyota versions will offer seating for up to eight passengers.Toyota Motor, on April 28, 2021

 In January, TopElectricSUV.com accessed the Toyota Grand Highlander trademark application (app. no. 90420634) and reported that it is meant for the obvious category.
 The trademark application mentioned ’12’ as the international class, which is for automobiles and structural parts thereof.
 The intent to commercialize the trademark had also been stated.
 Interestingly, there was a note of Toyota owning the existing ‘Highlander’ trademark (reg. no. 2249838) to avoid the proposed trademark being viewed as a duplicate by the authorities.

 The Toyota Highlander offers three rows of seats for up to eight passengers.
 So, it’s not as if the Toyota Grand Highlander has to be the derivative that accommodates extra passengers.

 Regardless of whether China needs a Toyota Grand Highlander, the U.S. probably does.
-The old body-on-frame Toyota Sequoia is not an attractive option in 2021 for American customers seeking a modern SUV that’s bigger than the Toyota Highlander.
+The old body-on-frame Toyota Sequoia (made at the Indiana facility) is not an attractive option in 2021 for American customers seeking a modern SUV bigger than the Toyota Highlander with better towing and cargo capability.
 That’s where the Toyota Grand Highlander could step in.
 The proposed size, load, and the times the Toyota Grand Highlander takes birth in demand electrification.